 As countries experience economic growth and move to middle-income status, external aid for health declines and countries must work towards domestically-funded programs.
 In Cambodia specifically, external financing for their HIV/AIDS response has rapidly declined in recent years, standing at about $15 million in 2017, and is expected to continue to fall.
-The impressive achievements of fewer new infections, widespread initiation of ART, and increasing rates of viral suppression (close to 90% for each indicator, against the global goals of “90/90/90”) may be at risk unless the Royal Government of Cambodia and other national stakeholders take steps to address the decline in external financing and eventual transition to a domestically funded program.
+The impressive achievements of fewer new infections, widespread initiation of ART, and increasing rates of viral suppression (close to 90% for each indicator, against the global goals of “90/90/90”) may be at risk unless the Royal Government of Cambodia and other national stakeholders take steps to address the decline in external financing and preparing for the eventual transition to a domestically funded program.

 In collaboration with UNAIDS and the Sustainability Technical Working Group in Cambodia, Pharos has conducted a Transition Readiness Assessment to support Cambodia in addressing declining external financing and prepare for eventual transition, while sustaining the gains achieved and driving toward its targets for HIV elimination by 2025.
-The results from this Assessment are being used to develop a Roadmap of priority actions to be taken to address the major risks to sustainability and thus create a smooth pathway to transition.
+The results from this Assessment were used to develop a Roadmap of priority actions to be taken to address the major risks to sustainability and thus create a smooth pathway to transition.

 Phase 1 (August 2017- October 2017): In the first phase of the project, members of the Pharos team visited Cambodia to examine issues relating to external support, programmatic and epidemiological context, future financing options, the institutional environment, human rights, CSOs and integration of health information systems and services.
 Through semi-structured key informant interviews, small group meetings, and a preliminary desk review of relevant literature, key transition risks emerged.